smithy-security/docs/docs/reference/components/git-clone.md

 ## Options

-You can configure the Git Source component with the following options:
+You can configure this component with the following options:

 | Option Name                 | Description                                                                                                                            | Default                                                                    | Type    |
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------|---------|